Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/th-TH/learn-nominator.md

 ### Avoiding Oversubscribed Validators

-If you are not nominating with a large number of DOTs, you should try to avoid [oversubscribed](glossary#oversubscribed) validators.
+If you are not nominating with a large number of SOLARs, you should try to avoid [oversubscribed](glossary#oversubscribed) validators.
 It is not always easy to calculate if the validator selected will be oversubscribed in the next session; one way to avoid choosing potentially oversubscribed validators is to filter out any that are [at capacity](glossary#capacity) on the Targets page.

-Finally, if you have a very small amount of DOTs, you may not be able to have your nomination fit into the election set.
+Finally, if you have a very small amount of SOLARs, you may not be able to have your nomination fit into the election set.
 The nominator to validator mapping has to fit in a single block, and if there are too many nominators, the lowest-staked nominations will be dropped.
 This value is obviously dynamic and will vary over time.
-If you review the lowest amount of nominations that are occurring on current validators, you can get a good idea of how many DOTs will likely be necessary to have your nomination earn you rewards.
-You can read the blog post ["AXIASolar Staking: An Update"](https://axiasolar.network/axiasolar-staking-an-update/) for more details.
+If you review the lowest amount of nominations that are occurring on current validators, you can get a good idea of how many SOLARs will likely be necessary to have your nomination earn you rewards.
+You can read the blog post ["AXIASolar Staking: An Update"](https://axiacoin.network/axiasolar-staking-an-update/) for more details.

 > These concepts have been further explained in the [Why Nominate on AXIASolar & AXIALunar video](https://www.youtube.com/watch?v=weG_uzdSs1E&list=PLOyWqupZ-WGuAuS00rK-pebTMAOxW41W8&index=4) and [What to Consider when Nominating Validators on AXIASolar and AXIALunar](https://www.youtube.com/watch?v=K-a4CgVchvU&list=PLOyWqupZ-WGuAuS00rK-pebTMAOxW41W8&index=9) and [Nominating/Staking on AXIASolar and AXIALunar](https://www.youtube.com/watch?v=NYs9oWAbzbE&list=PLOyWqupZ-WGuAuS00rK-pebTMAOxW41W8&index=14)